Social judgment theory: Judgment process and attitudes

 Rooted in judgment theory, which is concerned with the discrimination and categorization of stimuli, it attempts to explain how attitudes are expressed, judged, and modified.
 A judgment occurs when a person compares at least two stimuli and makes a choice about them.
 With regard to social stimuli specifically, judgment processes incorporate both past experiences and present circumstances.
 Sherif et al. (1965) defined attitudes as "the stands the individual upholds and cherishes about objects, issues, persons, groups, or institutions" (p.
 4).
 Researchers must infer attitudes from behavior.
 The behavior can be in response to arranged or naturally occurring stimuli.
 True attitudes are fundamental to self-identity and are complex, and thus can be difficult to change.

 One of the ways in which the SJT developers observed attitudes was through the "Own Categories Questionnaire".
 This method requires research participants to place statements into piles of most acceptable, most offensive, neutral, and so on, in order for researchers to infer their attitudes.
 This categorization, an observable judgment process, was seen by Sherif and Hovland (1961) as a major component of attitude formation.
 As a judgment process, categorization and attitude formation are a product of recurring instances, so that past experiences influence decisions regarding aspects of the current situation.
 Therefore, attitudes are acquired.

+The theory has three strict factors that create different positions an individual can have on a specific issue.
+Social Judgement Theory is the way opinions and thoughts are formed on specific issues or beliefs.
+It is used to explain the reasoning behind why and how people have different reactions and responses towards information or any specific issue.
+Social Judgement Theory is influenced by the values of individuals and the environments they are in or around.

+The following are some ways that SJT can be used in the context of social norms campaigns that target risky behaviors like drinking, smoking, and engaging in hazardous activities:

+According to SJT, people should evaluate incoming messages in light of their preexisting attitudes and convictions.
+Perceptual contrast is a useful tool for campaigns that draw attention to the discrepancy between perceived and actual norms.
+For instance, the campaign can highlight this contrast to dispel misconceptions if people think that "everyone smokes at parties," but in reality, the majority of guests rarely smoke.
+SJT emphasizes the significance of anchor points, or reference points, in people's decision-making processes.

+Campaigns can offer relatable and unambiguous reference points to help people form their own opinions about social norms.
+For example, presenting anecdotes or data regarding abstainers of alcohol or tobacco use can act as anchor points to solidify this idea.

+Social judgment theory suggests that individuals assess incoming information based on their preexisting attitudes and beliefs, ultimately shaping their judgments and decisions.